 Step 2: Appoint a Montana Registered Agent

-In Montana, every LLC will need to designate a registered agent.
-A registered agent is simply an individual or company with a Montana street address who will be responsible for any legal correspondence.
-This includes the receipt of legal documents, such as lawsuit notifications, on behalf of the business.
+In Montana, every LLC designates a registered agent.
+A registered agent is an individual or company with a Montana street address responsible for any legal correspondence, including receiving legal documents, such as lawsuit notifications, on behalf of the business.

 The selected registered agent will need to consent to be an agent for the LLC.
 When filing the Articles of Organization (next step), you will click on the box for the statement, “The appointment of the registered agent listed above is an affirmation by the represented entity that the agent has consented to serve as a registered agent.”
-Even though it’s not required, it is recommended to get the agent’s consent in writing.
+Even though it’s not required, getting the agent’s consent in writing is recommended.

 Step 3: File the Montana LLC Articles of Organization

-The paperwork to officially create an LLC in Montana is called the Articles of Organization.
-To submit the paperwork, log on to ePass Montana, which is the Montana Secretary of State’s website.
+The paperwork to officially create an LLC in Montana is called the Montana LLC Articles of Organization.
+To submit the paperwork, log on to ePass Montana, the Montana Secretary of State’s website.

 Delayed effective date: If you want the LLC to start on today’s date, don’t enter a date in the box; otherwise, enter a date less than 90 days in the future to start.